University Policies

 Policy

-Before initiating any modifications/additions/deletions in academic programming that would constitute a substantive change, the faculty member or administrator initiating the change must notify the Provost’s office in writing as soon as such a change is considered.
+constitute a substantive change, the faculty member or administrator initiating the change must notify the Provost’s office in writing as soon as such a change is considered.
 If the current SACSCOC Institutional Accreditation Liaison (IAL) is not the Provost, the IAL and Provost will work to reach consensus whether the proposal constitutes a substantive change.
 The Provost’s Office will communicate to all relevant stakeholders regarding the status of the proposal with instructions about the next appropriate action.

 The Provost will represent the IAL on President’s Cabinet and will report any proposed substantive change in a timely way.